 Q. I have never heard of you, who is Kowa?

 A. Kowa was founded in Japan in 1892 and has been manufacturing sporting optics since 1952.
-Our parent company, Kowa, works in a variety of industries including pharmaceuticals, chemicals, textiles, real estate and more.
+Our parent company, Kowa Optronics Co.
+Ltd., works in a variety of industries including pharmaceuticals, chemicals, textiles, real estate and more.
 Kowa Optimed Deutschland GmbH is based in Düsseldorf/Germany.

 Q. What is PROMINAR?

 A. Kowa's PROMINAR line of products all feature enhanced optical lenses such as Pure Fluorite Crystal or XD - eXtra-low dispersion - glass.
-Kowa's PROMINAR Pure Fluorite Crystal is grown in-house and hand polished in our Japanese factory.
+Kowa's PROMINAR Pure Fluorite Crystal is grown in-house and polished in our Japanese factory.
 Pure Fluorite Crystal can be found in Kowa's current TSN-99, TSN-88 & TSN-550 spotting scope series, Telephoto lens and PROMINAR High Lander binoculars.
-Kowa's PROMINAR XD glass carry similar properties to Pure Fluorite and can be found in the TSN-770 and TSN-660 spotting scope series, Genesis series and BD-XD series binoculars.
+Kowa's PROMINAR XD glass carry similar properties to Pure Fluorite and can be found in the TSN-770 and TSN-660 spotting scope series, GENESIS series and BD II-XD series binoculars.

 Q. What is Kowa's Warranty Policy?

 A. 10 years on spotting scopes and binoculars.
 5 years on telephoto lens.
 3 years on MFT lenses.
 An online registration of your new Kowa sport optic products offers an additional warranty time of up to 5years for selected models: https://www.kowaoptic.com/extendedwarranty